-The daughter of the former deputy mayor of Indianapolis and past president of the Indianapolis Urban League, Adrianne L. Slash saw first-hand the importance of listening to community members and being accountable to them.
-With servant leadership at her core, Slash began her community involvement at age 14 when she became the voice of youth regarding teenagers and violence during Indiana Black Expo and the Circle City Classic.
+The daughter of the former deputy mayor of Indianapolis and past president of the Indianapolis Urban League, Adrianne L. Slash saw firsthand the importance of listening to community members and being accountable to them.
+With servant leadership at her core, Slash began her community involvement at age 14 when she became the voice of youth regarding teenagers and violence during the Indiana Black Expo and the Circle City Classic.

 Since that time, she has carved her niche as a connector, innovator and difference-maker in our community by working with United Way of Central Indiana, Indianapolis Urban League, Indiana Black Expo, Girls Inc. and Leadership Indianapolis.
-Slash currently serves as president of The Orchard School Alumni Association, a commissioner with the Indiana Civil Rights Commission, a cluster member with CEOs for Cities, and an inaugural member of Indianapolis Foundation Fellows.
+Slash currently serves as president of The Orchard School Alumni Association, a commissioner with the Indiana Civil Rights Commission, a cluster member with CEOs for Cities and an inaugural member of Indianapolis Foundation Fellows.

-It’s not unusual for Slash to put in 12 - 16 hour days acting on her motto “If it’s me, then I’ll go.”
+It’s not unusual for Slash to put in 12-16 hour days acting on her motto, “If it’s me, then I’ll go.”
 By day, Slash serves as diversity and inclusion consultant for Community Health Network, where she is responsible for programs that expand diversity initiatives.
 “This position continues my goal of making this community my career,” added Slash.